Have you ever hired your own sailing boat for a few days? The sensation is awesome. It’s pure freedom, pure nature, and pure beauty.

 However, finding the necessary information – and an affordable vessel – isn’t always easy.
 I’ve been through that phase for sailing in Australia and decided to share my findings and experience.
 If you’ve got tips of your own, please share them in the comments at the end!

 1. Level of experience needed for hiring a sailing boat in Australia

-Although no license is needed for sailing in Australia, it is obviously recommended to know a bit what you’re doing when you hire a sailing boat.
+Although no license is required for sailing in Australia, it is obviously recommended to know a bit what you’re doing when you hire a sailing boat.

 There are many yacht clubs on the east coast where you can learn more about sailing.
 I used to join races on Sundays as a crew member to get acquainted with the sailing language and reflexes.
-Along with some reading, it’s a good start to understand how things work.
-Then, go on a small adventure hiring a very small boat on a lake or a river for a few hours: the basic principles are the same than for a big one on the open sea.
+Along with some reading, it’s an excellent start to understand how things work.
+Then, go on a small adventure hiring a tiny boat on a lake or a river for a few hours: the basic principles are the same than for a big one on the open sea.

 Some chartered companies will ask for proofs of experience (we had to list our two skippers’ experiences for hiring the boat in the Whitsundays), others will just say that it’s recommended (our experience for hiring a catamaran near Fraser Island).
 It depends on the agency you rent from and on the difficulties in the area.